 Understanding Electrical Shock Injuries

-Each year about 1,000 accidents involve electric shock and even non-fatal shocks can cause severe and permanent injury.
+Each year about 1,000 accidents involving electric shocks and even non-fatal shocks can cause severe and permanent injury.
 The severity of electrical shock incidents depends on many circumstances.
 For instance, getting shocked by low-voltage equipment is usually far less damaging than direct exposure to a high-voltage power transmission line.
-Factors such as how wet your skin was, what type of current was involved and how long the shock lasted all play roles in the outcome.
+Factors such as how wet your skin was, what type of current was involved, and how long the shock lasted all play roles in the outcome.

 Electrical Shock in Texas

 Electrical shock incidents can happen almost anywhere, not just around power equipment.
-In Texas, history has proven that from outdoor recreation areas, schools, refineries and restaurants, this type of injury is a constant hazard.
+In Texas, history has proven that in outdoor recreation areas, schools, refineries, and restaurants, this type of injury is a constant hazard.

 Does this mean that victims should just accept being shocked as an inescapable danger of modern life?
 No, because there’s a right and wrong way to do things.
 Many of the shock incidents that become Texas tragedies are preventable, and survivors deserve answers.

 How Shock Injuries Happen

 When people get shocked, it’s usually because they came into direct contact with an energized object or indirect contact via another electrically conductive object.
 For instance, children have died after touching metal surfaces on faulty appliances.
 Power workers have been injured by transmission lines that should have been de-energized before being repaired.

 These examples demonstrate that shocks aren’t merely random events.
 Organizations or Business owners who fail to operate safe workplaces and maintain equipment properly can increase the likelihood that their staff members or patrons are injured.
 The same goes for manufacturers that sell poorly insulated products or devices with defective safety mechanisms.
 If you were injured in a workplace accident, our Midland workplace accident lawyers might be able to help you recover fair compensation.